Nou Hach

 Nou Hach (នូ ហាច, Nu Hach [nuː haːc]; 26 June 1916 – 1975) was a Cambodian author, perhaps best known for his novel, Phka Sropoun.
 He was born in Battambang, and died during the Khmer Rouge regime.

 Early life and education

 Hach was born to a farming family in Kampong Preah Commune, Sangkae District, Battambang Province, Cambodia.
 He was the first child of his family.
 He studied at Wat Kampong Preah Primary School and could read sastra sloek roet (សាស្ត្រាស្លឹករឹត), a kind of Khmer book made from leaves, very fluently.
 In 1932, he passed the entrance exam at Preah Sisovath High School in Phnom Penh.
 He was very studious and hardworking, and graduated successfully.

 Career

 After graduation, he work as a jude in Siem Reap.
 In 1947, he became a publisher for Kampuchea Newspaper in the Ministry of information.
-Then he became the assistant of the prime minister Yutavong (យុត្តិវង្ស) in 1948.
+Then he became the assistant of the prime minister Youtevong in 1948.
 After that, he returned to the Ministry of Information and worked as the head of the department.